adamsilver/fdpb/03-book-a-flight.md

 ## 3. Choosing passengers

-Users need to specify how many people are travelling within certain categories: adults, children and infants.
+Next, users need to specify how many people are travelling within certain categories: adults, children and infants.
 The categorisations are relevant as they affect the price of the ticket.

 ![Passengers](./images/choose-passengers.png)